The purpose of the hymen

 Since hymens come in so many shapes and forms, it's important to realize that the hymen is not a reliable indicator of whether a person has been sexually active or not.
 This is especially true since for some women, the hymen can be stretched or torn by fingers, tampons (see Alice's answer to Virgin is eager to use tampons, but worried about hymen), sex toys, masturbation, or even at a gynecological exam.
 For others, using tampons or inserting fingers does not interfere with the tissue at all.
 Anecdotal evidence also supports the idea that it's possible to tear or stretch the hymen during non-sexual strenuous activity (such as horseback riding, gymnastics, or dance) or from trauma directly to the vaginal area.
 There are also women whose hymen tissue is so flexible that it moves aside during penetration.

 In addition, if a woman's hymen is stretched or torn, she may experience pain or bleeding that generally lasts for a short period of time (see Hymen stretching).
-Or, she may not show any "signs" or have any discomfort at all (check out Questioning girlfriend's virginity in Alice's Sexuality archive).
+Or, she may not show any "signs" or have any discomfort at all (check out Questioning girlfriend's virginity in Alice's Sexual and Reproductive archive).

 Hope this answers your question and adds to your friendly conversations.